joelhelling/cpp_testing_example/README.md

 git commit -m 'message'
 ```
 The pre-commit hook will run before the commit is finalized.
 The hook will
+run the tests and check code coverage.
+If any tests fail or the code coverage
-run the tests.
-If any tests fail, git will abort the commit.
+percentage is below the minimum required, git will abort the commit.

 References